Within the motion picture industry, William Gray’s storied history as a production photographer and his love for film proceeds him.

 Follow William Gray on social media and see more of his amazing movie and television production photography:

-Johnny Martyr is a contemporary film photographer whose concentration is in Available Light 35mm Photojournalism in Frederick, Maryland.
-Martyr's lifestyle portraits & documentary art can be found in the pages of Huffington Post, Marie Claire, Modern Wedding, Petapixel, BuzzFeed & others.
+Johnny Martyr specializes in in Available Light B&W 35mm Photojournalism.
+His lifestyle & documentary portraits can be found in the pages of Huffington Post, Marie Claire, Modern Wedding, Petapixel, BuzzFeed & others.
+Johnny also enjoys drinking absinthe, working on antique electric fans & collecting Night of the Living Dead trading cards.